whippet-code/whippet-code/README.md

 #### I'm a UK based web developer, currently working with Javascript, React and next.js technologies and an inquisitive mind.
 #### HyperionDev bootcamp grad currently on the hunt for that first position.

 🔭 I’m currently updating my Photo Mooch project.
 A full stack web app linked to @photo_mooch on Instagram.
 A creative prompt, art therapy app.
 MongoDB, Express.js, React build.
-Refactoring some parts and adding some extra functionality. <a href="https://photomooch.onrender.com/">[PhotoMooch]</a>
+Refactoring some parts and adding some extra functionality.
+Feel free to have a play - <a href="https://photomooch.onrender.com/">PhotoMooch</a>

 🌱 I’m currently still figuring out my workflow using copilot (my shouty mouthed pair-programmer.......)